m9tadeo/real-estate-price-prediction/README.md

 1 column is the target feature (`y`).
 I considered 5 columns as categorical data and the rest are numerical data.

-After and cleaning and preprocessing the data, I tested 6 different regression models on my data with varying results.
-See `data_analysis_2` notebook.
+After cleaning and preprocessing the data, I tested 6 different regression models on my data with varying results.
+See `model_training_2` notebook.

 ## INSTALLATION